 Not all sellers have loans, not all homes are in HOA communities.
 Your Real Estate Agent can provide an estimate of your sales proceeds for your home.
 The key question for most sellers is how much money will I receive from the sale of my property.

 To get answers about real estate, contact Shirley Coomer at Keller Williams Realty.
 For most of us, our home is our most important asset.
 We need to sell for top dollar.
 You need someone experienced in sales and marketing.
-Many of the costs associated with the sale of a home can be negotiated between a seller and a real estate agent.
+A seller and their real estate agent can negotiate many of the costs associated with the sale of a home.
 The buyer’s offer to buy a home includes more than just the sale price.
-Some buyers ask for closing cost assistance, or they may ask for the seller to pay HOA transfer fees.
+Some buyers ask for closing cost help, or they may ask for the seller to pay HOA transfer fees.
 Buyers may also ask for a seller t pay for a home warranty.
-All these items are negotiable, and can make a difference in how much a seller will net from the sale.
+All these items are negotiable and can make a difference in how much a seller will net from the sale.

 Contact the Shirley Coomer Group at Keller Williams Realty Sonoran Living